CharlelieLrt/modulus/examples/geophysics/diffusion_fwi/README.md

 ## Problem Overview

-Full Waveform Inversion (FWI) is a seismic imaging technique that reconstructs subsurface properties, also called velocity model, by fitting the recorded seismic waveform.
+In the context of geophysics, Full Waveform Inversion (FWI) is a seismic imaging technique that reconstructs subsurface properties, also called velocity model, by fitting the recorded seismic waveform.
 It underpins a range of applications, including:

 - Hydro-carbon exploration and production, where an accurate velocity model guides drilling decisions.